 - Unskilled, but Strong: His "fighting style" consists of mainly crushing opponents or punching them with his tentacles, but his sheer strength and size make that strategy work wonders.

 New Fish-Man Pirates

-Another group of Fish-man pirates hailing from Fish-Man Island and lurking within the Fish-Man district.
+Another group of Fish-man pirates hailing from Fish-Man Island and lurking within the Fish-man district.
 They are led by Hordy Jones, the Great White Shark Fish-man.
-They are the main antagonists of Fish-Man Island Arc.
+They are the main antagonists in the Fish-Man Island Arc.